-Before Nora was born, I probably called our insurance company 10 different times with questions related to our coverage — and every time, they were happy to answer my question or direct me to a website with more information.
+When I was dealing with all the random bills during Nora’s pregnancy, I probably called our insurance company 10 different times with questions related to our coverage.
+Every time, they were happy to answer my question or direct me to a website with more information.
 It never hurts to ask, and by being more informed, you’re more likely to save money.

 Also, there have been times when I’ve simply called our insurance companies and asked if there was any way they could save me additional money (without compromising my benefits).
 I know this might sound a little too “forward” — but I’ve been pleasantly surprised that, more often than not, I end up saving!